Royal Caribbean Group (RCL) Upgraded Issued by Wall Street Gurus

-Royal Caribbean Group (NYSE:RCL) went up by 1.43% from its latest closing price compared to the recent 1-year high of $135.32.
-The company’s stock price has collected 2.76% of gains in the last five trading sessions.
-Barron’s reported on 10/02/20 that Trump’s Covid Case Throws More Hardship on Cruise Stocks
+Royal Caribbean Group (NYSE:RCL) went up by 2.60% from its latest closing price compared to the recent 1-year high of $135.32.
+The company’s stock price has collected 8.93% of gains in the last five trading sessions.
+Press Release reported 13 hours ago that SHAREHOLDER ALERT: COG STAA RCL: The Law Offices of Vincent Wong Reminds Investors of Important Class Action Deadlines

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.